techiev2/github-social/README.md

 ####Instance methods####
 #####- _auth_session#####
 Session authorization method.
 Depends on creds instance member for username/password and config member for client data.
+Class init calls this method and is exposed only for tests.

 #####- get_user_info#####
 + ```:param user_name:str``` Username to get information for.